luttje/glua-api-snippets/README.md

 2. Install the dependencies with `npm install`

-3. Run the scraper with `npm run cli:scrape-wiki`
+3. Run the scraper with `npm run scrape-wiki`

 ### Testing the project